ThoughtWorksInc/AS101-4-workshop/instructions/01_hawkeye.md

 If you're running this against your own repository, make sure you choose the right directory for Hawkeye to scan (hint: you probably want to remove `/web`).

-Did you find anything interesting?
-If you were responsible for this repository, which of the findings do you think would be the most concerning / highest priority to fix?
+**Did you find anything interesting?
+If you were responsible for this repository, which of the findings do you think would be the most concerning / highest priority to fix?**

+## Troubleshooting

 **Note:** If you run Hawkeye on the root of the repo with the `java-find-secbugs` enabled, and you have Talisman installed globally, then there may be a symlink in `.git/hooks/pre-commit` that will